henrikzujeddeloh/dotfiles/README.md

 - ssh

 ### Windows
-- AutoHotkey as key remapping
+- kanata as key remapping
+- AutoHotkey as additional functions
 - alacritty (altered for WSL)

 #### WSL